-NAMGS acts as the holding company for its seven subsidiaries as at the reporting date: NALM, National Asset Management Services D.A.C.
-(NAMS), National Asset JVA D.A.C.
+NAMGS acts as the holding company for its six subsidiaries as at the reporting date: NALM, National Asset JVA D.A.C.
 (NAJVA), National Asset Property Management D.A.C.
 (NAPM), National Asset North Quays D.A.C.
 (NANQ), National Asset Residential Property Services D.A.C.
 (NARPS) and NALHL (in Voluntary Liquidation).
+On 3 April 2023, National Asset Management Services D.A.C.
+(NAMS) was officially struck off the Companies Register.
+NALHL was dissolved on 20 August 2023.

 NAMGS recognised a 20% equity investment in Pembroke Ventures D.A.C.
 (PV) from 4 June 2021.
+On 29 June 2023, NAMGS sold its 20% equity investment in PV.